miraclezmoon/TELEBOT-19/replit.md

   - Updated sidebar branding from "HelloKorean" to "TELEBOT-19"
   - Verified README.md and LICENSE already have TELEBOT-19 references
   - All frontend components now display TELEBOT-19 branding consistently
+- Database synchronization:
+  - Verified Neon database connection is working properly
+  - Ran db:push command - no schema changes needed, everything is in sync
+  - PostgreSQL database hosted on Neon with @neondatabase/serverless package
+  - All database operations functioning correctly with Drizzle ORM